 Ginger crunch is traditionally a simple cookie base, topped with a super sweet ginger icing layer - I have taken the cookie base, added oats to it for some chew, then topped it with a super chewy, silky, ginger caramel, which comes together quickly and is super easy to make.

 Once the slice is cool, it gets cut up into pieces, and drizzled with a little dark chocolate as a nod to the smooth chocolate topping that usually finishes off a caramel slice.
 These really are the best of both worlds and have a wee bit of spice to help transition us into our fall baking.
 I really hope that you give them a try!
+Here are all the things we will cover about ginger caramel slice today:

-The other thing that I love about this ginger caramel slice is that it comes together with pantry staples - the base has brown sugar, flour, oats, ground ginger, all-purpose flour, and a little baking powder, which is then combined with melted butter and honey in a bowl and pressed into the crust, and baked until golden brown and left to cool.
+The other thing that I love about this ginger caramel slice is that it comes together with pantry staples.
+The base has brown sugar, flour, oats, ground ginger, all-purpose flour, and a little baking powder, which is then combined with melted butter and honey in a bowl and pressed into the crust, and baked until golden brown and left to cool.

-- Millville Old Fashioned Oats - I love adding oats into baking, as it gives taste and texture!
+- Old Fashioned Oats - I love adding oats into baking, as it gives taste and texture!

 - Honey - Honey is also in the base and the topping of the slice!
 It helps act as a binding agent in the base, and then works as an invert sugar in the filling to help smooth things out!